How Much Working Capital Do You Need To Grow Your Business?

 Let’s take the follow example:

-Company A has a working capital of $30,000 compared to Company B with $15,000 and Company C with $5,000.
+Company A has $30,000 compared to Company B with $15,000 and Company C with $5,000.
 Company A can spend more money on marketing, advertising, inventory, expansion, equipment, etc, in order to grow their business faster than Company’s B and C.

 Button line, the more working capital you have, the quicker you can grow.
-Company A may have enough working capital to pay for new equipment, additional inventory, expansion opportunities, etc. Whereas Company B and C may need to take out a working capital advance.
+Company A may have enough to pay for new equipment, additional inventory, expansion opportunities, etc. Whereas Company B and C may need to take out an advance or loan.

-So when determining how much working capital you need, ask yourself:
+So when determining how much you need, ask yourself:

 – What is my projected growth and in what period of time?